A C T S

 Α.Α.
 The Pentecostal Church (ch.
 1–2)

 Α.Β.
-Healing of the lame man at the Temple: The Church emerges as an identity separate from the synagogue (ch.
+Healing of the lame man at the Temple: the chief priests forbid the Church’s preaching (ch.
 3–4:22)

 Α.Χ.
 The Church’s prayer to God (4:2331)